twurple/twurple/docs/twitch-chat-client/examples/basic-bot.md

 We will achieve authorization by fetching an initial access token from Twitch and then refreshing that token using the refreh token provided by the same request.

-If you already have an authentication flow up and running with an `ApiClient` instance, you find all you need in step 4 and 5.
+If you already have an authentication flow up and running with an `AuthProvider` instance, you find all you need in step 4 and 5.

 ## 1. Create a Twitch application